-Know your customer, “KYC”, is a set of processes where the identity of a customer is verified using independent source documents and reliable data or information.
-A customer can only conduct business with a financial institution if they have passed this process.
-The financial institution needs to ensure that they are not aiding or playing a role in the transfer of illicit funds or channeling genuine funds to finance illegal activities.
-KYC is a crucial process in a financial institution’s compliance program as governed by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLATFPUA). eKYC is the digital reincarnation of the KYC process.
+KYC and eKYCKnow your customer (KYC) is a set of processes where a customer’s identity is verified using independent source documents and reliable data.
+Financial institutions need to ensure that they are not playing a role in the transfer of illicit funds or channeling genuine funds to finance illegal activities.
+Hence, a customer can only conduct business with a financial institution if they have passed this process.
+KYC is crucial in a financial institution’s compliance program as governed by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLATFPUA). eKYC is the digital reincarnation of the KYC process.

-With the adoption of eKYC in Malaysia, customers no longer have to visit physical branches of financial institutions in any step of the process.
-Now they can do everything through their device, from signup to making a transfer while still maintaining the same level of security without leaving the comfort of their homes.
+How does it benefit the customer 🤔With the adoption of eKYC in Malaysia, customers no longer have to visit physical branches of financial institutions.
+Now they can do everything through their device!
+Everything from signing-up, to making a transfer while still maintaining the same level of security without leaving their homes.

 What is MoneyMatch’s position on eKYC?We have implemented eKYC from our inception and, without tooting our horn too much, we actually were the first to bring eKYC to Malaysia.
 With the introduction of this new technology, many companies such as Big Pay, Grab Wallet, and Boost are using it to give consumers a better and smoother user experience.
 So, you’re welcome. 😜